 Oceans, Atmosphere, and Climate Change

-Describe the effects of climate change on the environment.
+- Describe the effects of climate change on the environment.

-Determine the relationship of plate tectonics to the features on the ocean floor.
+- Determine the relationship of plate tectonics to the features on the ocean floor.

-Explain the dynamics of the ocean.
+- Explain the dynamics of the atmosphere.

-Analyze the effects of using Earth’s resources.
+- Analyze the effects of using Earth’s resources.

 Surficial Processes; Sculpting the Earth’s Surface

-Recognize how glaciers, deserts, and wind play a role in sculpturing the Earth’s surface.
+- Recognize how glaciers, deserts, and wind play a role in sculpturing the Earth’s surface.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.